Moving to Vernon, BC from Edmonton – Justin Jackson’s story

 I help run Cowork Vernon downtown, and the community there is amazing.
 It’s a 5-10 minute bike ride from my house.
 There are lots of good places to get food and hang out.

 What’s the hardest part about running your company from Vernon?

 It’s small!
 There aren’t many opportunities (at least for me) to grow my business locally.
 Almost all of my growth comes from the USA and Europe.

 I’d love to see more creative professionals moving here, and joining the community.
 Freelancers, software developers, designers, animators, video editors, small startups.

 The best part about Vernon is the people I’ve met here.
-There are all sorts of incredibly talented folks.

 You can find Justin on the web here: